-At December 31, 2022, we employed over 5,300 full-time employees, of which approximately 40% are research and development chemists and experienced technical service and technical sales personnel.
+At December 31, 2023, we employed over 5,300 full-time employees, of which approximately 40% are research and development chemists and experienced technical service and technical sales personnel.
 Our full-time employees are based throughout the world, with approximately 80% employed outside of the U.S. In certain countries where we operate, our employees are also members of unions or are represented by works councils.
 We believe our relationships with our employees and collective bargaining unions are satisfactory.

 Occupational Health and Safety.
 As a specialty chemical company, the success of our business is fundamentally connected to the safety of our employees.
-To promote worker safety, we use comprehensive management tools, including policies, training requirements, best practices and processes, and product quality and safety standards.
-We host an annual Global Safety Day during which our leaders emphasize the importance of safety through videos, discussions and targeted training.
+To promote worker safety, we use comprehensive management tools, including policies, training requirements, best practices and processes, and product safety standards.
+We routinely train and educate our employees on workplace safety and security, including by hosting an annual Global Safety Day during which our leaders emphasize the importance of safety through seminars, videos and targeted discussions.
 As part of our safety program, we track injury and illness rates locally and maintain emergency and disaster recovery plans.
 We also care for our employees' health and offer benefits and programs designed to support their physical, mental and financial well-being.
-In the context of the COVID-19 pandemic, we proactively developed Company-wide return-to-office and employee safety protocols.